Incubate-or-Intubate/realtime-datawarehousing/README.md

     | Output Kafka record value format  | `JSON_SR`                            |
     | Tasks                             | `1`                                  |

-    You can create the next connector while this one is provisioning.
+    Launch the connector.
+You can start on the MySQL connector while this one provisions.

-1. Create the Debezium Mysql CDC Source Connect by searching for it and selecting its tile as you did above.
-Configure it with the following settings, then launch it.
+1. Create the Debezium Mysql CDC Source Connect by searching for it and selecting its tile.
+Configure it using the following settings.

     | **Property**                      | **Value**                                   |
     |-----------------------------------|---------------------------------------------|